Malika Haqq Trying Not To Pressure Baby Daddy O.T. Genasis With Her Pregnancy

 Malika Haqq is reportedly taking things slow when it comes to having her former boyfriend, O.T.
 Genasis, involved in her pregnancy.
-Although the couple were together for about two years, the pregnancy came after the pair had split, and she’s allegedly putting no pressure on him to be involved.
+Although the couple was together for about two years, the pregnancy came after the pair had split, and she is allegedly putting no pressure on him to be involved.

-Us Weekly reports that Malika is fine with whatever role that O.T. wants to play in her pregnancy.
-Haqq, who is the best friend and sidekick of Khloe Kardashian, allegedly gave Genasis a choice in the matter.
+Us Weekly reported that Malika is fine with whatever role O.T. wants to play in her pregnancy since Haqq allegedly gave Genasis a choice in the matter.

 “Malika didn’t want to make O.T. part of her pregnancy journey unless he wanted to be involved.
 They are talking and feeling it out.
 He’s been getting more involved as her pregnancy has progressed,” a source told the outlet.

 Meanwhile, it appears that things may be going well between the former couple, as they were spotted meeting up at Mod Nails in Los Angeles last weekend.
-The duo didn’t show any PDA together, but they were seen getting manicures and pedicures together while looking friendly with one another.
+The duo didn’t show any PDA, but they had been getting manicures and pedicures while looking at ease with one another.

-“[They] definitely seemed very comfortable with each other and were friendly and laughing a lot,” one onlooker told the magazine of the pair’s spa day together.
+“[They] definitely seemed very comfortable with each other and were friendly and laughing a lot,” one onlooker told the magazine regarding the pair’s spa day.

-The pair are likely very familiar with each other as they dated off and one for two years before officially calling it quits back in June.
+Malika and O.T. are likely very familiar with each other since they dated off and one for two years before officially calling time on their relationship in June.

-The relationship wasn’t always easy and there were plenty of ups and downs between the couple before they decided it was time to pull the plug.
-However, it looks like they’ll be in each other’s lives forever now, and they’re trying to make the best out of the situation.
+Their coupling was not always easy and there were plenty of ups and downs between the two before they decided to pull the plug.
+However, it looks like they will be in each other’s lives going forward, and they seem to be trying to make the best out of the situation.

 View this post on Instagram